hoodieonwho/thorchain-api-python-client/README.md

-# thorchain-python-client
+# thorchain-api-python-client
-a CI/CD deployer for thorchain-python-client
+a CI/CD deployer for thorchain api python client